qrst07/cloudmc-standard-kb/en/basic-concepts/environments-to-organize-workloads-and-users.md

 1. Click on *Add environment*.
 The *Add environment* page will appear.
 1. Enter a name and an optional description for the environment.
 1. If you wish to allow users from other organizations to be added as members, select **Allow external members**.
 1. For some services, a disclosure triangle will be available with advanced options.
-See the *Working with instances* article for your particular service to get more details.
+See the *Working with instances* article for your particular service to get more details. <!-- This is inaccurate, needs to be addressed. -->
 1. Click *Next*.
 The environment will be provisioned.
 1. The *Manage members* page will appear momentarily.
 Here, you may:
    - Select one or more individual users from the list